atheros/rascal-script/README.md

 on some conditions, possibly asynchronous.

 It is actually not implemented by default, so if you want to use it, you must provide your own implementation.

+The default choice implementation should be called `choice`.
+You can provide additional choice commands if you want to, but they must be named `choice_XXX`, where `XXX` is the name of the choice command.

 Example:
 ```